Call for Applications: Radio Art Residency Weimar 2023 and 2024

 Please be aware that a positive feedback to an applicant can only be issued considering the current entry regulations of the Federal Republic of Germany regarding the corona pandemic.
 In case of further questions, don’t hesitate to contact us (see contact above).

-The selection will be made by representatives of the Goethe-Institut, the chair of Experimental Radio at Bauhaus-Universität Weimar, the Klangkunst editors at Deutschlandfunk Kultur, EIGENHEIM Weimar/Berlin and the previous artist-in-residence.
+The selection will be made by representatives of the Goethe-Institut, the chair of Experimental Radio at Bauhaus-University Weimar, the Klangkunst editors at Deutschlandfunk Kultur, Haus der Kulturen der Welt and an artist from the independent scene.

 Is it possible to postpone the time frame of the residency?

-Is it necessary to participate in the entire three months (90 days) of the residency?
+Is it necessary to participate in the entire two months (60 days) of the residency?

 Do I have to pay for the visa?

-No, fellows do not have to organise and pay the costs of the visa themselves.
-The Goethe-Institut supports fellows in obtaining a visa.
+No, fellows do not have to pay the costs of the visa themselves.

 Is it possible to apply with a collaborative project?